Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 ### Overview

-TBAra33it0 >> Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
+Qrucial-DAO is a system for trustless audits, and certifica- tion using non-transferable NFTs,exogenous tooling and decentralized Consensus.

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+TBAsix - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.

-- An indication of why your team is interested in creating this project.
+- To us, it is ironic that web3 and trustless systems are trusting web2 auditors and legacy security companies to protect them from threat actors.
+This is the reason we want to build a system in which the community and the projects can trust that a security assessment has in fact has been done in a professional manner.
+To often, security audits
+of web3 projects are performed in a way that relies on intransparency and blind trust in a company logo instead of a proof of computation as well as a proof that the auditor is knowledgeble of the task at hand.
+It seems that many auditing companys are not in security but the pdf business.
+We want to change this.

 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- TBAra33it0 >> The high level overview can be found in the Litepaper
+- QDAO is a multichain solution which brings security services and tools to the blockchain.
+Such services include automa- ted smart contract audits and tools like symbolic analyzers.
+We are the first connecting defensive as well as offensive security tool execution to the blockchain.
+A Web3 Security Toolkit is to be built, and the tools inside will be executable on QDAO nodes.
+In the beginning, we will be focusing on auditing tools.
+The tooling itself is bundled in a container and is being deve- loped and maintained and voted on by qrucial and the DAO though the nominated proof of stake governance system.
+The distribution of the containers is done through decentra- lized means.
+Runtime upgrades are used to update the toolbox on each node.

-- TBAra33it0 >> Topology TBA
+- TBAsix >> Topology TBA
 - Research and meeting notes to be added and their results
 - An overview of the technology stack to be used